 Because the machinery is so complex, New York has specialized local laws that govern elevator installation, inspection, and maintenance.
 Often, a building that has an elevator employs a service contractor to maintain the machinery and call upon for service.
 An experienced personal injury attorney will be familiar with the specific laws affecting your case and understand the nuances between the building owner and contractor.

 - Trapped in an elevator car

 - Communication failure

-Similar to elevators, a building manager or landlord will often contract a company to service their escalator and provide service and maintenance.
-The company contracted to maintain an escalator or an elevator has a duty to service and regularly inspect the machinery for any defects.
-They can be held liable if maintenance is not performed, or if the escalator or elevator is cleared for use when they are aware of potentially dangerous defects.
-So too can the owner or landlord of the building be held liable for injuries if they do not call for service, regular upkeep, or if the landlord allows the machinery to be used by visitors when they are aware of some potentially hazardous incident that has not been resolved.
+Like elevators, a building manager or landlord often contracts a company to service their escalator and provide service and maintenance.
+The company contracted to maintain an escalator or an elevator has a duty to service and regularly inspect the machinery for defects.
+They can be held liable if maintenance is not performed or if the escalator or elevator is cleared for use when they are aware of potentially dangerous defects.
+So too, can the owner or landlord of the building be held liable for injuries if they do not call for service or regular upkeep.
+Or if the landlord allows the machinery to be used by visitors when they are aware of some potentially hazardous incident that has not been resolved.
 Elevator and escalator accidents often occur when a building owner does not want to spend money to update or upgrade the equipment.